zixuan-hhot/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 1.1 =
+Added Additional tweaks for less Backup timeouts
+Added extra locking to the htaccess to prevent corrupt files Added new option to enable more IO instead of memory approach for Backups Fixed Dropbox error when directory ends with space Fixed deprecated theme calls
+Fixed issues with self signed SSL certificates
+Fixed some user interface issues
+Removed incorrect "This site may to connect to your dashboard or may have other issues" when there are ssl warnings

 = 1.0 =
 * Added: Communication to Dashboard during backups to locate common backup locations